Macron tours damaged Arc de Triomphe after Paris hit by riot

 Government spokesman Benjamin Griveaux said Saturday's violence was due to extremists who hijacked the protest, people who came "to loot, break and hit police forces."
 He was asked why thousands of French police couldn't prevent the damage, especially to the Arc de Triomphe.

-"Yesterday we made a choice ... to protect people before material goods," Griveaux told French broadcaster BFM TV on Sunday.
+"Yesterday we made a choice ... to protect people before material goods," Griveaux told French broadcaster BFM TV.

 It was the third straight weekend of clashes in Paris involving activists dressed in the yellow vests of a new protest movement and France's worst urban violence since at least 2005.
 The scene in Paris contrasted sharply with protests elsewhere in France on Saturday that were mostly peaceful.